hermonochy/Rescueland/The Planet File.md

 Atmosphere: Nitrogen 70%, Oxygen 25%, Argon 4%

 General: The weakest planet in the Rescueland Empire, N2 joined due to threats from Bad Guy Land.
 There is no set leader, as the entire planet is split up into tribes on average about a thousand strong.
+They are still in the Stone Age, soon to enter the Bronze Age.